 The first Draft A report (Draft A.1)

 As soon as the last results are received from the participants, the pilot should inform the participants, the KCDB coordinator and WG-MRA chair that the artefact circulation is completed.
+They should also update the KCDB record of the comparison.
 The option to withdraw or modify results expires when the pilot has received all results and the final reporting deadline of the last participant has expired – participants at the end of the circulation loop should be aware that they may have little time to make any corrections/withdrawals after result submission, and before the Draft A.1 report is prepared.

 The CIPM guide (CIPM MRA-D-05 [4]) requests a KCRV to be calculated at Draft A stage, however this WG-MRA Guidance Document recommends that KCRV calculation is delayed until after the results of the participants are confirmed in the first Draft A report, to prevent unnecessary work for the pilot.